 For the cooking you would need a special vegetable fat called “Palmin”.
 It is firm coconut oil and the other ingredient is a special chocolate frosting.
 Both ingredients I did not find in a Californian supermarket.
 But I found them at the German Deli store online.
 It should also work with Shortening; I would use the organic shortening (more info at the end of the recipe).
 The following recipe is the original recipe from a 1960 cookbook!

-The photo shows some white freckles; these are bits of German Spekulatius cookies that had been used as well; nice variations for Christmas.
+The photo shows some white freckles; these are bits of German Spekulatius cookies that had been used as well; it is a nice variation for Christmas, just add some shredded Speculatius!
+Happy Baking

 Ingredients Chocolate Cookie Cake